dotnet/AspNetCore.Docs/aspnetcore/blazor/includes/handle-errors/global-exception-handling.md

 The browser's developer tools console shows the logged error when the **Process an example error** button is selected:

 > fail: BlazorSample.Shared.Error[0]
-> Error:ProcessError - Counter component error = Object reference not set to an instance of an object.
+> Error:ProcessError - Example component error = Object reference not set to an instance of an object.

 To show the Blazor error UI, add a JavaScript function that triggers display of the error UI and use JS interop to call the function.